ahuarte47/KafkaPingPong/README.md

 ### Known issues / TODO

 * The services are not working when using the [confluent-kafka](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html) package.
 Producer and Consumer instances are not be able to connect with the brokers.
-Further research is necessary what is happening.
+Further research is necessary to figure out what is happening.

 ### Contribute
 Have you spotted a typo in our documentation?
 Have you observed a bug while running Ping-Pong Service?
 Do you have a suggestion for a new feature?